Vera of Las Vegas: Background and premiere

 Hagen and Muldoon, after the 1993 success of their first opera Shining Brow, determined to create a three-act opera called Grand Concourse.
 Although the opera Vera of Las Vegas is published separately and may be performed as a freestanding work, the three-act opera is still considered a "work in progress" by the authors.
-The first act (in 2010 still awaiting adaptation by Hagen) was to be based on Muldoon's preexisting play (originally commissioned and produced by McCarter Theatre, Princeton) Six Honest Serving Men.
+The first act (in 2010 still awaiting adaptation by Hagen) was to be based on Muldoon's pre-existing play (originally commissioned and produced by McCarter Theatre, Princeton) Six Honest Serving Men.
 The second act was to be Vera of Las Vegas, with a co-written treatment by Muldoon and Hagen based on characters introduced in the first act.
 Hagen and Muldoon co-wrote a detailed treatment for Grand Concourse.
 The final act was set to take place on 9-11.
 In 2010, it awaits a libretto by Muldoon and musical completion by Hagen.

-The University of Nevada Las Vegas School of Music (as a showcase for its faculty and opera program) commissioned Vera of Las Vegas in 1995.
+The School of Music at the University of Nevada, Las Vegas (as a showcase for its faculty and opera program) commissioned Vera of Las Vegas in 1995.
 Since the work was to be the centerpiece of a trilogy, Hagen elected to make a live recording rather than authorize a staged premiere.
 It was recorded to 24 tracks in March 1996 at the Artemus W. Ham Concert Hall in Las Vegas.
-Hagen, at the Bard College Electronic Music Studio in April–May 1996, oversaw postproduction mixing, editing and recording of extensive overdubs, performing many of them.
+Hagen, at the Bard College Electronic Music Studio in April–May 1996, oversaw post-production mixing, editing and recording of extensive overdubs, performing many of them.
 After final mastering in New York in June 2003, the opera gained the distinction of being the final release of Composers Recordings, Inc. As such, it received no publicity, was not shipped to stores, and was not reviewed.
-Nevertheless, the first pressing sold out within nine months, partly due to the fact that Carl Fischer, the publisher of the music, included the recording as part of the published vocal score.
-Although available as part of the Database of Recorded American Music and as a "print-to-order" item in the New World Records catalogue, physical copies of the actual release are extremely rare.
+Nevertheless, the first pressing sold out within nine months, partly due to the fact that Carl Fischer Music, the publisher of the music, included the recording as part of the published vocal score.
+Although available as part of the Database of Recorded American Music and as a print-to-order item in the New World Records catalogue, physical copies of the actual release are extremely rare.

 Hagen conceived of the title role specifically for countertenor Charles Maxwell, who recorded it.
 American drag artist and playwright Shequida performed the role for its world premiere.
 The first non-African-American to sing the role was Jonathan Peter Kenny, in Opera Theatre Company's European premiere and Irish tour during November–December 2006.

 Performance history

 Originally scored by Hagen for 22-player "big band plus strings" and recorded in that version, Hagen reduced the instrumentation to quartet (piano / synthesizer; reeds; bass; drums) for its New York production, cut some of the "Wedding Chapel Chorus", added minimal underscoring, and bows music.
 It is in this version that the opera is most frequently revived.
-In 2011, Hagen made a "Kleine Mahagonny" (10 player) version for the West Coast premiere by Berkely West Edge Opera.
+In 2011, Hagen made a Kleine Mahagonny (10 player, similar to Weill/Brechts Little Mahagonny / Rise and Fall of the City of Mahagonny) version for the West Coast premiere by Berkely West Edge Opera.